 - Alternatively, you can use a little vegetable shortening, coconut oil, or light corn syrup.
 Both will help thin the chocolate, but they won’t give it the shame shine.
 Additionally, they won’t help keep the chocolate from melting at room temperature.

-- If you don’t own a double boiler, you can take a medium saucepan, fill with water to the same height, and top it with a glass mixing bowl.
+- If you don’t own a double boiler, you can take a medium saucepan, fill with water to 1″ – 1 1/2″, and top it with a glass mixing bowl.
+Place the chocolate in the glass bowl and melt over low heat.

 - Have your cookie sheet or jelly roll pan ready and lined with wax paper once your chocolate has melted.
 I keep mine to the left of my double boiler so I don’t have to move it far once the egg has been dipped in chocolate.